 It is estimated that Hyperemesis Gravidarum affects approximately 1-3% of pregnant women per year.
 This condition is characterized by weight loss, severe vomiting and nausea with electrolyte imbalance and possible dehydration.
 This course will provide an overview of the diagnosis and treatment for Hyperemesis Gravidarum.

-This course is approved by the California Board of Registered Nursing and the California Board of Vocational Nursing for 2 Contact Hours.
+This course is approved by the California Board of Vocational Nursing for 2 Contact Hours.

 - Explain the mechanism of Hyperemesis Gravidarum